TiDBHackers/rfc/text/one_node_fits_all_tisql.md

 difficult for the developers to re-design and refactor the code as too many tech stacks are invovled.
 Escpecially `golang` is the biggest problem with extreme performance requirement, it's impossible to control and predict the query latency in the tidb-server side.

-# Proposal & One Noe Fits All
+# Proposal & One Node Fits All

 Try to re-design the TiDB architecture, merge the existing service into one node, re-union the technique stacks, make the resources management granular enough, follow the `top-down desgin` and `bottom-up implementation` rule.